 A full-fledged applicant tracking system (ATS), like that of a one-view integrated recruitment automation solution- peopleHum, allows you to track all of your applications, immediately dismiss individuals who don't fulfil your requirements and make informed decisions about who advances further.

 The platform further leverages the power of Al to automate sourcing, candidate screening, scheduling interviews and follow-through cycles.
 On our recruitment system, you may get the most up-to-date one-view recruitment metrics to track the whole talent acquisition cycle.
-This way, your analytics imbibe the power to measure the effectiveness of your funnel, reduce time to hire, and make any necessary improvements for a phenomenal recruitment experience.
+This way, your analytics imbibe the power to measure the effectiveness of your funnel, reduce time to hire, and make any necessary improvements for a phenomenal remote hiring experience.